Efficient Exploration of Chemical Kinetics: Conclusions

+The OT-GP framework, while successful, shares the worst-case cubic time complexity of its predecessors.
+Pruning over dynamic data remains an open challenge, particularly for systems exceeding the size regimes explored here.
+To address this, the field requires a paradigm shift in software architecture.

+We propose the vision of a ``BLAS for chemical kinetics.''
+Just as the Basic Linear Algebra Subprograms (BLAS) provide a standard, highly optimized foundation for linear algebra, we require a standardized, decoupled layer for kinetic primitives—saddle searches, rate evaluations, and traversing potential landscapes.
+Such a framework would rely on polyglot libraries communicating through zero-copy interfaces, allowing researchers to compose high-level workflows (like \gls{akmc} or \gls{md}) from highly optimized, hardware-aware components.

-This vision provides the path to scaling the powerful new methods developed herein.
-The OT-GP framework now provides a foundational approach for the active learning of high-energy transition state geometries, essential for training next-generation reactive machine-learned potentials, with applications in photochemistry and adaptive kinetic Monte Carlo.
-Future state-of-the-art reductions will likely involve symmetry adaption or reinforcement learning, built upon decoupled, polyglot libraries communicating through zero-copy interfaces.
+This architectural evolution paves the path for scaling the methods developed herein.
+The \gls{otgpd} provides the foundational approach for the active learning of high-energy transition state geometries.
+These datasets act as the critical feedstock for training next-generation reactive machine-learned potentials.
+By integrating these surrogates with symmetry-adapted representations or reinforcement learning agents, we move closer to the ultimate goal: the autonomous, reliable exploration of the vastness of chemical space. [heading=bibintoc, title={References}]